-Weekends are the busiest times for the fiesta, but there is plenty to see and do there all week.
-Many of the balloon competitions take place during the week, but there are also less crowds, so plan to stay to visit Albuquerque for the weekend but stay a few extra days.
-You might even be able to get a balloon ride during the week (but reserve your spot in advance).
+Weekends are the busiest times for the fiesta, but the party goes for eight days, so there is plenty to do and see beyond the weekends.
+Many of the balloon competitions take place during the week, but there are also less crowds, so plan to visit Albuquerque for the weekend but stay a few extra days.
+You might even be able to get a balloon ride during the week (be sure to reserve your spot in advance).

 TIP: Looking for a good place to eat while in Albuquerque?
 Sadie’s of New Mexico is renowned for their green chile dishes.